rfay/ddev/docs/content/users/configuration/config.md

 ### Environmental Overrides

-You can override the per-project `config.yaml` with files named `config.*.yaml`, which are gitignored by default and not checked in.
+You can override the per-project `config.yaml` with files named `config.*.yaml`, and files like this are often created by [DDEV add-ons](../extend/additional-services.md).
+For example, `config.elasticsearch.yaml` in [Elasticsearch add-on](https://github.com/ddev/ddev-elasticsearch) adds additional configuration related to Elasticsearch.

-Many teams use `config.local.yaml` for configuration that’s specific to one environment, and not checked into the team’s default `config.yaml`.
-You might [enable Mutagen](../install/performance.md#mutagen) or [enable NFS](../install/performance.md#nfs) for the project, for example, just on your machine.
+Many teams use `config.local.yaml` for configuration that is specific to one environment, and not checked into the team’s default `config.yaml`.
+You might [enable Mutagen](../install/performance.md#mutagen) or [enable NFS](../install/performance.md#nfs) for the project, for example, only on your machine.
 Or maybe use a different database type.
+The file `config.local.yaml` is gitignored by default.

 For examples, see the [Extending and Customizing Environments](../extend/customization-extendibility.md#extending-configyaml-with-custom-configyaml-files) page.